deckhouse/csi-nfs/docs/README.md

 ### Checking module health

-You can verify the functionality of the module using the instructions [here](./faq.html#how-to-check-module-health)
+You can verify the functionality of the module using the instructions [in FAQ](./faq.html#how-to-check-module-health).